kuix/kirby-docker-image/README.md

 ## Docker Image for Kirby CMS

-The image based on the original `php:7.2-apache` image but added some extra apache module which necessary for run sendy.
+The image based on the original `php:7.2-apache` image but added some extra apache module which necessary for run Kirby CMS.
 The following modifications added:

 * MySQL module added
 * Apache ModRewrite module enabled